open-job/openjob-website/docs/developer-guide/job-scheduling/delay-job.md

 # Delay Job

-Cron job can support most application scenarios, but cannot be supported in some scenarios, such as execution task after some time.
+Cronjob can support most application scenarios, but cannot be supported in some scenarios, such as execution task after some time.

 ## Server configuration